tlandron/PCBS_ModelRecovery/README.md

                 end
             end
         end
+        % <-- given script
     end

-## Part 1: Study of the difference between the recovered values and the reference parameter values
+## Part 1: Study of the difference between the recovered values and the reference values
 ### [Main script (part 1)](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/script_recovery_ACTOBS_GTS_TL.mlx)
 Data loading.

     loaddata

-Inital fits (nrep number of fits) of the actual data to obtain an estimate of the two variables of interest, the probability of reversal and the choice probability, that will serve fixed refence values to the next analyses (prev_fix, beta_fix).
+Inital fits (nrep number of fits) of the actual data to obtain an estimate of the two variables of interest, the probability of reversal and the choice probability, that will serve as fixed refence values in the next analyses (prev_fix, beta_fix).

     nrep = 10;